SIX BENIFITS OF MINI HABITS:

 Continue reading “THE MAGIC OF MINI HABITS”

 “Be the person with embarrassing goals and impressive results instead of one of the many people with impressive goals and embarrassing results.”
 Stephen Guise

-Shrinking our habit commitment reduces our reluctance.
+Shrinking the commitment reduces our Elephant’s reluctance.
+We avoid becoming paralyzed by subjective fatigue.
+Chances are you will do more than the minimum requirement but never do less.
+Small commitments aren’t going to cause you to do less.
+It is counterintuitive, but these small commitments cause you to do more by making you more consistent.
 This commitment is a floor and not a ceiling.
 If you feel motivated to do more, that’s great.
 Willpower is going to get you going.
 Motivation will determine how far you go.
 Learn more about the Elephant & Rider Analogy.
 Continue reading SHRINK THE COMMITMENT – SHRINK THE RESISTANCE

 We all have a reluctant Elephant.
 Whenever we step outside our comfort zone, it can be difficult to convince our Elephant to begin.
 The First Rule of Behavior Change, Shrink the Habit, helps us overcome our Elephant’s resistance.
 The further we plan to step outside our comfort zone, the stronger the resistance.
 Continue reading SHRINK THE HABIT – SHRINK THE RESISTANCE